myriadmobile/subbus/README.md

 Subbus.unsubscribe(id: self, event: ExampleEvent.self)
 ```

 > If your subscriber is a class, there's no need to unsubscribe it.
-Subbus will automatically discard subscriptions whose id has been deallocated.
+Subbus will automatically discard subscriptions whose id has been deallocated (similar to NotificationCenter).

 See below for advanced usage examples.